noodle-doodle-7/core-code-from-scratch-readme/README.md

 These are processed on a line-by-line format, this makes them slower than compiled languages but they're some simpler to code.
 Also this types of languages can be changed on-the-go and display real-time changes as well.

-> this code is not compiled, that means that everybody will need a interpreter to execute the code.
+> This code is not compiled, that means that everybody will need a interpreter to execute the code.

 | Pros ✅ | Cons ❌ |
 | ---- | ---- |